 See below for multilingual discussion groups.

-Here are some resources and community links for you to learn about Globasa and participate in our community.
+The following is a list of resources and community links for you to learn about Globasa and participate in our community.